TimpaniUmbra/TimpaniUmbraWebsite/content/TimpaniUmbra/Timpani's Universal Etudes/Pokémon Adventures.md

 ##### Sprigatito
 This was the first Pokémon Timpani actually captured through battle.
 A gang of Sprigatito suddenly rolled into town and began causing mischief, encouraging the gym to investigate.
 After some time they were able to learn that these were simply a group of stray Sprigatito, simply migrating into the town for the yummy food in the various restaurants.
 The gym was able to work something out, taking care of the little guys in the gym (since it was already grass-themed anyway).

 At some point, one of them began getting rowdy and trying to fight all the others.
 He started being hard to manage, concerning the gym as they attempted to calm him.
-After he tried to fight Whimsicott, Timpani offered to fight him to see if he just needed to battle.
+After he tried to swipe at Whimsicott, Timpani offered to fight him in a real battle to see if he just needed to let off some steam.
 During the fight, Sprigatito and Timpani seemed to understand each other better, and out of nowhere Timpani threw a Pokéball at him.
-The capture was successful, and Sprigatito joined them!
+The capture was successful, and Sprigatito joined her!

 While somewhat calmer now, Sprigatito still enjoys battling and is constantly trying to play with random things he sees like a normal cat.
 He refuses to evolve but manages to be a strong fighter in his own right, taking a worthy spot on Timpani's gym team.